aminpaks/node-rest-api/README.md

 We encourage you to use VSCode as your editor and install its Prettier extension.

+### Environment variables

+It's very simple to keep configuration values in a project.
+But it won't scale, we offer using `.env` files for your local development.
+It's `KEY=VALUE` file and once you start your project it will load them up.
+In production you just skip this file and set the variables manually.

 ### Start debug server

 Make sure you have Nodemon globally installed